famedfeya/famed_blog/about.md

 permalink: /about/
 ---

-I am a wannabe Security Engineer with a solid knowledge of Networking.
+A Security Engineer with a solid knowledge of Networking.

 Contact me through Email: famedfeya [at] gmail.com